modal-inria/Kernalytics/doc/extend.md

 The current way to handle mixing data types and kernels is to use local pattern-matching in [KerEvalGenerator](/src/main/scala/rkhs/KerEvalGenerator.scala).

 The current implementation in [KerEvalGenerator](/src/main/scala/rkhs/KerEvalGenerator.scala) is not satisfying, as it relies on pattern-matching against a set of predefined combination of data types and kernel names.
 This is not optimal, as adding a new type or kernel implies modifying code scattered all over Kernalytics.
 Ideally, everything should be centralized so that all the logic could be contained in a single object for each type.

+Note that there is a `typeName: String` here, which is similar to the string in [parseIndividualVar](/src/main/scala/io/ReadVar.scala).
+This could be leveraged when reworking the data types management.

 ### Unit testing